4th November 09

 We’re big fans of conversation thinking.
 The danger, however, is that we believe we can simply shine a spotlight on the conversation, abandon the campaign and leave consumers to it.
 It’s dangerous for a number of reasons:

-It’s very easy to see the campaign as the poster child for everything that is wrong with communications today-monolithic, monomaniacal and myopic.
-But do any of us really want to talk to a brand with nothing to say for itself?
 The people I want to talk to are the ones who tell me interesting stories, make me laugh or show me something beautiful.
 The brands people participate with most are arguably the ones generating the most interesting material of their own.
 So perhaps we need to re-frame the way we think about campaigns, seeing them not as egomaniacal, one-way rants but as conversation starters and stimulators-the jokes, stories and provocations that start a conversation, keep it going, keep it interesting.

 Benjamin Palmer of the Barbarian Group in an excellent-and provocative-post on the subject of brands and conversations emphasises this need to do something worth talking about: